 Highmore is a tiny city located in the state of South Dakota.
 With a population of 636 people and just one neighborhood, Highmore is the 105th largest community in South Dakota.

-When you are in Highmore, you'll notice that it is more blue-collar than most other communities in America.
-39.10% of Highmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Highmore is generally considered to be a blue-collar town.
+39.10% of the Highmore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Highmore is a city of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Highmore who work in management occupations (10.03%), office and administrative support (8.52%), and sales jobs (8.52%).

-Because of many things, Highmore is a great place for families with children to consider.
-First of all, many other families with children live here, making Highmore a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Highmore has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Highmore is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Highmore’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 13.44 minutes getting to work every day.